 E: Explore - Bring yourself back to the present with some of the mindful practice such as NOW.

-5. PLEASE MASTER - a simple acronym initially developed by Dr. Marsha Linehan as part of successful treatment for ERD.
+A simple acronym initially developed by Dr. Marsha Linehan as part of successful treatment for ERD.

 PL - Physical Illness.
 Taking care of your physical health is extremely important.
 Winter especially can increase your chances of coming down with a virus.
 Every morning, take a moment to see how you're feeling and take care of your physical health.
 Feeling good physically will help your mental wellness.